Mountain Biking the South Boundary Trail in New Mexico

 South Boundary Trail

 The South Boundary Trail begins with a short descent on more rocky fire road before the trail turns into singletrack and you hit the best part of the whole ride: “Heaven on Earth”.
 This is a fast and flowy sidehill section that makes you think this whole ride is gonna be great!

-For the next 10 miles, though, it’s all pedally and frankly a little boring, in my opinion.
-I found my mind wandering to non-mountain bike related thoughts such as “I wonder if Taos has good ice cream” and “what would it take to make my life one big road trip?”.
+For the next 10 miles on the South Boundary Trail, though, it’s pretty pedally and frankly a little boring, in my opinion.
+I found my mind wandering to non-mountain bike-related thoughts such as “I wonder if Taos has good ice cream” and “what would it take to make my life one big road trip?”.

 It’s easy to zone out here because the views are hidden by trees and the singletrack is smooth and monotonous.
 But you may love it!